michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

 ```

 Same with above, this is used to rendering/writing a secret.
 The name of the template is any unique string after vault.hashicorp.com/agent-inject-template-, such as vault.hashicorp.com/agent-inject-template-tls.key.
 This should map to the same unique value provided in vault.hashicorp.com/agent-inject-secret-.
 For this case, I'm creating a secret/certificate on the path `pki/issue/2024-servers` with a common name of `myserver.example.com`.
 The template then extracts, the private key base64 data.
 See reference: [https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent/template](https://developer.hashicorp.com/vault/docs/agent-and-proxy/agent/template).
+> [!CAUTION]
+> The goal of this is to get the private key data and store it into a secret.
+I'm still checking/validating whether injecting this template again will create multiple certificates in the vault server.

 ```
 vault.hashicorp.com/secret-volume-path: /etc/secrets